Gajol/IT-Notes/Notes/Application/DevOps/DevOps.md

 |Security |With the use of cloud and other DevOps tools, an important aspect of modern-day applications is Security.
 This gave way to the rise of DevSecOps||
 |Orchestration and Containers|Various methods are used to complete the integration of an application.
 Secure configuration and communication between different services is an important skill for a DevOps Engineer.|Kubernetes, Docker, Swarm|

-# DevOps Best Practices for Enterprise
+# BMC - DevOps Best Practices for Enterprise
 Reference [BMC - DevOps Best Practices for Enterprise Architecture - 2016](https://www.bmc.com/blogs/devops-best-practices-enterprise-architecture/)
 - agile principles for development and ops
 - [shift left testing](https://www.bmc.com/blogs/what-is-shift-left-shift-left-testing-explained/) (recall article is 2016 - in 2021 shift left refers to shifting security left - DevSecOps).
 The shifting left of testing improves release cycle planning, allows more predictability on product quality and reliability